nuuuwan/news_lk3_data/README.md

 ---

-###
+### Gnanasara Thera was able to say and do anything without fear of the law during the Rajapaksa regime.
+During the reign of the Rajapaksas, Gnanasara Thera criticised   Ranil Wickremesinghe in words that are Unmentionable.The Thera was so useful to the Rajapaksas that he was appointed  head of a  Presidential Task Force.

 *2024-05-26 21:18:00* · [`dbsjeyarajcom`](https://dbsjeyaraj.com/dbsj/?p=84101) · `en`

-Gnanasara Thera was able to say and do anything without fear of the law during the Rajapaksa regime.
-During the reign of the Rajapaksas, Gnanasara Thera criticised   Ranil Wickremesinghe in words that are Unmentionable.The Thera was so useful to the Rajapaksas that he was appointed  head of a  Presidential Task Force.

 When the Colombo High Court sent Bodu Bala Sena (BBS) General Secretary Ven.
 Galagoda Aththe Gnanasara Thera to prison two months ago, it was not unexpected that intense efforts would be made to get him out as soon as possible.

 The Chief Prelates of Sri Lanka’s three main Buddhist chapters have jointly written to President Ranil Wickremesinghe to pardon and release him on the occasion of the Vesak festival.
 The day after this news was published, it was also reported that Gnanasara Thera’s name was not in the list of prisoners to be released on the occasion of Vesak.
 So it doesn’t seem possible for him to come out soon.

+If someone else had been the president, perhaps Gnanasara Thera would have been released from prison last week.
+But it seems unlikely that the current President will show any urgency in this matter.
+During the reign of the Rajapaksas, Gnanasara Thera criticised Wickremesinghe in words that cannot be put in writing.

 ...